All posts

 • Claude Code, Codex, Windsurf, and Gemini CLI can use the generated skill file or query the MCP server for richer, real-time context.

-• Any environment that supports the MCP protocol can call the rvue MCP server for on-demand conventions, anti-patterns, and domain knowledge.
+• Any environment that supports the MCP protocol can call the rvue MCP server for on-demand conventions, anti-patterns, domain knowledge, reviewer hints, and (where configured) recording feedback or approving proposals so intelligence stays aligned with the team.

 So you configure team intelligence once; every tool that supports Agent Skills or MCP gets it.
 For a full walkthrough of configuring each tool by hand vs. using rvue, read how to make Cursor, Copilot, and Claude Code follow your team’s conventions.